 BUT… THE BIGGEST THANKS AND PRAISE go to my wife, without whose support and exasperated nudging I would not be pizza-ing anywhere in this city.
 She prodded me to try my hand at this stuff and then uncomplainingly took on the extra hours of solo parenting that came with me being away doing pizza. 🙏🙏🙏

 How could I forget!?
-Margot’s Pizza is named for my 3.5-year-old daughter.
+Margot’s Pizza is named for my daughter (shown here at about 15 months old).

 What exists of my “professional” pizza career is the result of a promise I made to her minutes after she was born.